eyeem/Public-API/endpoints/auth.md

 #Endpoint: Auth
 ***

 These are the API calls available to native apps only.
-Note that all requests require authorization, either by including the access_token in the header, or the client_id and client_secret as a URL query parameter (see [home](https://github.com/eyeem/API/blob/master/README.md#files)).
+Note that all requests require authorization.

 Furthermore, only native apps can access this endpoint, and it's preferable to always include the following headers with every request: